-I just was diagnosed with minor scoliosis — I am 38-years-old (today!) — I do yoga and while at a retreat, was told by the instructor that it looked like I had a little scoliosis on the right side — I crack my back, neck, and so on — I mainly do this on my right side (the side I have minor scoliosis) — I feel very tight if I don't do it, and feel better afterwards, but I just know it's wrong — I don't know if my cracking my back is worse with this problem, or if I do it because of this problem — I have tried to stop, but even when I stop for a short period of time (month), my right shoulder "pops" (not snaps or cracks like when I do it intentionally while doing certain activities, like push ups or bench press (and it will happen over and over) — this also occurs on my right hip when I do things, such as leg lifts — what do you think? — will this possibly go away if I stop or are they not related?
+I just was diagnosed with minor scoliosis.
+I am 38 years old (today!).
+I do yoga and while at a retreat, was told by the instructor that it looked like I had a little scoliosis on the right side.
+I crack my back, neck, and so on.
+I mainly do this on my right side (the side I have minor scoliosis).
+I feel very tight if I don't do it, and feel better afterwards, but I just know it's wrong.
+I don't know if my cracking my back is worse with this problem, or if I do it because of this problem.
+I have tried to stop, but even when I stop for a short period of time (month), my right shoulder "pops" (not snaps or cracks like when I do it intentionally while doing certain activities, like push ups or bench press (and it will happen over and over).
+This also occurs on my right hip when I do things, such as leg lifts.
+What do you think?
+Will this possibly go away if I stop or are they not related?

-Signs of scoliosis include:
+According to Mayo Clinic, signs of scoliosis include: